KDDO: Tours

 On July 12, 2017, KDDO kicked off his first tour "L.O.U.D Music Production Tour" which took place in 9 states including Abuja, Lagos State, Enugu, Port Harcourt, Johannesburg, Cape Town, Nairobi, Accra and Addis Ababa supported by Sony ATV and Davido Music Worldwide.

-Notable performances
+He has also appeared at a number of high-profile concerts and events.
+In December 2017 he shared the stage with Mayorkun at the Mayor of Lagos Concert.
+The following year he performed with AKA during the 2018 AFCON qualifier match between Nigeria and South Africa.

-KDDO shared the stage with "Mayorkun" at the Mayor Of Lagos Concert held in December 2017, alongside Davido being the hype man on stage.
-In 2018, AKA and KDDO performed at FNB Stadium during AFCON qualifiers match between Nigeria and South Africa.
+In 2022, KDDO performed with Bas at Red Rocks Amphitheatre in Denver.

-He also performed alongside Bas at the iconic Red Rocks Amphitheatre, Denver in 2022.
+Beyond these, KDDO has performed internationally at venues and events across Europe, Africa and North America, participating in nightclub appearances, touring lineups and festival gatherings.
+His live appearances have included shows in Switzerland, Germany, Portugal, South Africa, Malawi, and the United States.
+Reports also indicate his inclusion in a 2025 electronic-music festival lineup in California.